Adolphsson/Spotian/README.md

 Now you're all set up!
 Please note that any personal status message will override the song information.

-Kudos to Ingmar Runge, the guy behind Trilly Tunes 2 (http://irsoft.de/web/TrillyTunes2), for helping me understand how to change the status and to Toastify (http://toastify.codeplex.com/) for being open source.
-This plug-in would never have been possible without them.
-And a huge thanks to everyone who improve and share to make life easier for others.
+Kudos to Ingmar Runge, the guy behind Trilly Tunes 2 (http://irsoft.de/web/TrillyTunes2), for helping me understand how to change the status and a huge thanks to everyone who improve and share to make life easier for others.